1. Introduction

 CAPPA fails to provide evidence that the existing ₦10/litre tax has reduced SSB consumption or improved health outcomes.
 Without a clear assessment of the current policy’s effectiveness, its recommendation for a 1200% tax hike lacks credibility.

-Supporting this, the International Sugar Organisation (ISO), as cited in a 2020 Daily Trust article by Latif Busari (former Executive Secretary of the National Sugar Development Council) and journalist Abdullahi Yunusa, reported that Nigeria’s per capita sugar consumption stood at just 6.9kg in 2018— one of the lowest figures in West Africa.
+3.3 Executive Secretary of the National Sugar Development Council) and journalist Abdullahi Yunusa, reported that Nigeria’s per capita sugar consumption stood at just 6.9kg in 2018—one of the lowest figures in West Africa.”

 4. Economic Realities of the SSB Sector